when-moon/blockPoll/README.md

 Other than the small transaction fee associated with deploying the contract to the network, as well as the almost negligible fee for each voter, the absence of a centralized server alleviates the financial weight of running a proxy (or any other) vote on **blockPoll**. **blockPoll** is free to use and open source, and exists therefore only to provide a user friendly blockchain based voting mechanism for the benefit of its own organization.
 Its open source nature means that any security faults found through testing on the test-net can be resolved timeously to provide a fail-proof robust solution for its users.

-Keeping **blockPoll** opensource and free to use is key in ensuring a growing and sustainable user base.
+Keeping **blockPoll** open source and free to use is key in ensuring a growing and sustainable user base.
 This also provides it with a competetive edge over other online based proxy voting tools.
 As the network evolves, transaction fees and gas prices will decrease, allowing **blockPoll** to continue to work without large financial burden to its users.

 #### Future Proof